kloppen/bib-git/README.md

 - value checking for CSL Type field
 - Sort reference list
 - Add tooltips from here: http://docs.citationstyles.org/en/stable/specification.html#standard-variables
+- Reorder fields in referenceFields.js to a more logical order

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).